 We will require the annual accounts and supporting working papers for audit by the agreed date specified in the audit timetable.
-It is assumed that the relevant Partnership staff will have adequate time available to deal with audit queries and will be available up to the expected time of completion of the audit.
-We will issue a financial statements strategy which sets out roles, responsibilities and expectations in terms of audit deliverables.
-This document helps to ensure we can work together effectively to deliver an efficient and effective audit.
+It is assumed that the relevant staff will have adequate time available to deal with audit queries and will be available up to the expected time of completion of the audit.